5jjCopter/EzWifibroadcast/How-to's.md

 0 = GPIO pin left open
 1 = GPIO pin connected to GND

-(Sorry for the screwed-up table, this Github markup language sucks ...)
+(Sorry for the screwed-up table, this Github markup language sucks, I'll see if I can move the wiki to some other page, have had enough of this ...)